 Which patients?

 Aged over 16, not on warfarin, no pacemaker, not pregnant, no known allergy to local anaesthetic.
-Most other patients would be suitable but a medical and drug history would be taken at the initial consultation.
+Most other patients would be suitable but a medical and drug history would be taken in advance of/at the initial consultation.

 What would not be removed?